 So, this was how you can remove distracting objects and change the image background in Snapseed.
 Both the methods require equal efforts, but the end results are really worth the sweat.
 Of course, it doesn’t have Photoshop-like end results, but I’m willing to make this compromise.

 You can pick your method, depending on the composition of your image.
-So, the next time you come across a photo which doesn't have a pleasing background, give it an artistic twist with Snapseed.
+So, the next time you come across a photo that doesn’t have a pleasing background, give it an artistic twist with Snapseed.